axest556/axest556/README.md

 - ⛑️ With funding from Google, we've been developing an AI-powered mobile app for the Swedish Red Cross to facilitate the integration of 🇺🇦 Ukrainian refugees coming to 🇸🇪 Sweden.

+- 🚀 The AI Sweden project evolved into **Helpr**, an early-stage startup I co-founded, where I serve as the CPO.
+Helpr applied to the **Y Combinator Winter Batch 2025**.

-- 👀 Check out the project below!
+- 👀 Check out the project, live presentation and program recap video below!

 <!--- AI & YouTube Icons --->
 <div align='center'>